 Conclusion

 Private equity and venture capital investments are one or the more popular investment options for Self-Directed IRAs.
 They are generally very passive and do not trigger many prohibited transaction risks, assuming you nor any disqualified person is actively involved in the fund.
 However, in some instances, certain investments could trigger the UBTI tax.
-It’s up to you to decide if the investment make sense for your personal situation.
+It’s up to you to decide if the investment makes sense for your personal situation.

 For additional information on using a Self-Directed IRA to make private equity or venture capital investments, please fill out the contact form below.